NextKraftwerke/PyConfig/README.md

 The `configparser.ConfigParser.read` method takes a string or `PathLike` (or several) as argument.
 I have seen and worked on many, many projects where this argument was written as a hard-coded, version-controlled string.
 This is, of course, in most cases a bad idea.
 It makes it difficult to try out the code locally, or deploy it on multiple servers automatically, can result in clashes with different applications using the same path (and therefore making it impossible to configure them independently), cause headaches due to missing permissions and so on.
 It also makes it annoying and slow to use different configurations for different runs of the same application.

-Most developers working on those projects knew it was a bad idea and knew how to avoid it (e.g. get the path from a CLI argument or from an environment variable) but A) these solutions would require a bit of extra work and B) they would require teaching the user how to provide the config path... for each application!
+Most developers working on those projects knew it was a bad idea and knew how to avoid it (e.g. get the path from a CLI argument or from an environment variable) but (a) these solutions would require a bit of extra work and (b) they would require teaching the user how to provide the config path... for each application!

 PyConfig offers two really simple solutions to this, making the best practice _nearly_ the easiest thing to do.
 First, you can use the function `resolve_config_path()` with no arguments.
 This will return a `pathlib.Path` from the value of the `CONFIG_PATH` environment variable if defined, and `None` otherwise.
 With a little extra effort, by using an `argparse.ArgumentParser` and the function `add_cli_options(<parser>, config_t=<config_class>)` you can allow your end-users to provide a config path either through the `--config-path` CLI option or the `CONFIG_PATH` environment variable: